 It’s all about you.
 We want to help you make the right coverage choices.

 We strive to help you make confident insurance decisions.
 Comparison shopping should be easy.
 We partner with top insurance providers.
 This doesn't influence our content.
 Our opinions are our own.

 Individuals with learner’s permits do not need their own car insurance unless they own a vehicle that is registered in their name.
-Even at that, it is unlikely individuals would find themselves in such a position except under extremely rare circumstances.
-Therefore, as a general rule, you won’t need car insurance until you get your driver’s license.
+This is fairly uncommon, therefore, as a general rule, you won’t need car insurance until you get your driver’s license.

 Abiding by the Law

-Each state is responsible for determining the type of coverage required and how much each driver needs to have.
-To find out the regulations for your state you should visit the National Association of Insurance Commissioners’ website.
+Each state is responsible for determining the type of insurance coverage required and how much each driver needs to have.
+To find out the regulations for your state, you should visit the National Association of Insurance Commissioners’ website.

-Although car insurance is required in your state, you still want to do due diligence and make sure that the driver you are learning from has insurance on the car you will be practicing in.
+Although car insurance for those with learner’s permits may not be required in your state, you still will need to make sure that the driver you are learning from has insurance on the car you will be practicing in.

 Why don’t my teenage drivers need their own insurance?